 We have a Premium Adjustment Model (PAM) arrangement in place with the Insurer.
 Under the PAM, premiums paid to the Insurer increase (within limits) or decrease depending on the amount of claims in previous years.
-See our PAM fact sheet to learn more at australiansuper.com/pam

 Insurance costs and tax

 Insurance costs are quoted gross of tax.
 Your insurance costs include: